 Your new laminate flooring is no different.
 Its home environment (i.e. South Carolina, where Swiss Krono flooring is made) is likely to be quite different from where it will be installed (your home) in terms of humidity levels and temperature.
 And there are extremes the flooring can be exposed to during shipping and storage in a store or warehouse.

 Therefore, laminate flooring needs a little time to get acclimated in your home before being installed.

 Why does laminate flooring need to be acclimated?

 All laminate flooring has a fiberboard core.
-In the case of Swiss Krono USA and its American Concepts line, it’s a high-density fiberboard (HDF) core.
+In the case of Swiss Krono USA, it’s a high-density fiberboard (HDF) core.

 All wood, including HDF, is porous on a microscopic level, even though it might look quite solid.
 These tiny openings allow air inside the core, carrying with it whatever humidity there may be.
 The more humid the air, the more likelihood that planks will swell; the less humid the air, the more likelihood the planks will shrink.
 While this swelling or shrinking may be very slight, it could be just enough to cause otherwise snug locking systems to buckle or gap across the floor.